MAD-I-T/gitlab-ci-magento/README.md

 You can check the **[.gitlab-ci-install-sample.yml](https://github.com/MAD-I-T/gitlab-ci-magento/blob/main/.gitlab-ci-install-sample.yml)** to help setup the project for you.
 For the runner to be able to push the magento and/or pwa-studio directory to the repo.
 You must declare a deploys key in **Settings>Repository>Deploy Keys**  with a `write` access.
-Watch the video below to see how to create and use the mandatory gitlab-ci variables (ssh_config, ssh key, etc...).
+Watch the video below or [read the article](https://www.madit.fr/r/gitlab-deployer-tutorial) to see how to create and use the mandatory gitlab-ci variables (ssh_config, ssh key, etc...).
 The full list of variables are available in the template file.
 Also [see full list of actions](#List-of-available-actions).
 <h3>Zero-downtime tutorial in video</h3>
 <div align="center">